jposada202020/CircuitPython_uplot/docs/quick_start.rst

     * ticksx and ticksy: Specific ticks for the X and Y axes
     * line_color: you can specify the color in HEX
     * tick_pos: Allows to show the ticks below the axes.
-    * fill: genrates lines under each point, to fill the area under the points
+    * fill: generates lines under each point, to fill the area under the points

 .. code-block:: python